 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Df and Panasonic Lumix DMC-GX800 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Df has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Nikon Df (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Df and the GX800 are recent models that are part of the current product line-up.
-The GX800 replaced the earlier Panasonic GF7, while the Df does not have a direct predecessor.
+The GX800 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the Df from Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Is the Nikon Df better than the Panasonic GX800 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores substantially higher (16 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.4 bits more color depth).